trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 As seen in this example, the information for an application includes the application's icon, name, and description.
 Click the application's name to open the website for the application in the default web browser.
-If the application is installed, there will be an "Uninstall" button.
+If the application is installed, there will be an :guilabel:`Uninstall` button.

 Beneath this area are 4 tabs.
 The first tab on the left contains two panes.
 The first (middle) pane displays the package description.
 The